 I’m bringing in my family of 5 to get tested.
 We were all recently exposed to someone with COVID-19.

 Please refer to the instructions above.
 It is safe to anticipate a significant wait time and know that we will help you as soon as we are able.
 We are trying to help all of you the best we can.

 Do I have to wait in line?
 When can I go to the waiting room?

 - There should be no lines or waiting outside the clinic.
 Prior to opening, all patients should wait in their car after using the contactless registration system.

-- When you receive a text notifying you that it is your turn to come into the clinic, you will have 10 minutes to come inside the clinic and check-in.
+- When you receive a text notifying you that it is your turn to come into the clinic, please come inside the clinic and check in.
 Please wear a mask and try to maintain a 6 ft. social distance when possible.
 The staff will call you back when it is your turn to go back to see the provider.

 - If you are a patient that is ill, disabled, elderly, or experiencing COVID-19 symptoms, please wait in your vehicle once you’ve registered.

 - As each group of patients is seen, more patients will be invited into the waiting room to check in with the front desk staff.

 - We ask that all patients must wear a mask inside the clinics.

 - Please do not rearrange or modify our waiting rooms from our standard setup.